AVianEco/Upload-Bioacoustic-Results-to-R/README.md

 ## OVERVIEW ##
 Basic R-scripts meant for uploading and parsing CSV outputs from popular bioacoustic analysis programsto an R database.
 These scripts are referenced in our online and in-person introductory courses for bioacoustics.
 Most of these scripts contain code to split user-defined, comma-delimited manual annotations into separated columns.

+*Note Scripts are currently only tested for functionality on Windows.
+Updates for multiple platforms to come.

 ### AVAILABLE SCRIPTS ###
 - Upload Annotations from Cornell's RavenLite
 - Upload Annotations from Cornell's RavenPro